lgarma/research-assistant/README.md

 ---

-## Getting Started
+# Getting Started

 To use the streamlit app, you will need an [OpenAI developer account](https://platform.openai.com/) and an API key.
-By default, research collections uses *gpt-3.5-turbo* as the default LLM model.
+By default, the app uses *gpt-3.5-turbo* LLM model.

+You will also need to install [Docker](https://docs.docker.com/get-docker/) and Docker Compose in order to run Milvus.

-### Cloning the Repository
+### Option 1: Clone the Repository

-1. Install Poetry
+1. **Install Poetry**

 [Poetry](https://python-poetry.org/docs/#installation) is a tool for dependency management and packaging in Python.
 It uses the pyproject.toml file to manage dependencies and build the package.